reframe-hpc/reframe/docs/pipeline.rst

 During this phase the test will be set up for the currently selected system partition and programming environment.
 The :attr:`current_partition` and :attr:`current_environ` test attributes will be set and the paths associated to this test case (stage, output and performance log directories) will be created.
-A `job descriptor <regression_test_api.html#reframe.core.pipeline.RegressionTest.job>`__ will also be created for the test case containing information about the job to be submitted later in the pipeline.
+A :attr:`job descriptor <reframe.core.pipeline.RegressionTest.job>` will also be created for the test case containing information about the job to be submitted later in the pipeline.

 -----------------